exebetche/vlsub/README.txt

 Changelog:

+2013-04-25 (version 0.9)
+  Simplified interface
+  Bug fix with subrip format (".sub") subtitles
+  Add a success message when subtitles are loaded Display a download link to subtitles if direct download fail

 2012-12-18 (version 0.8)
   [Benoit Vallee] Fixed subtitle downloading when special characters are present on the video path [Benoit Vallee] Fixed zip file deletion after subtitle has been extracted